symfony/symfony-docs/reference/constraints/Email.rst

 **type**: ``string`` **default**: ``loose``

-This option is optional and defines the pattern the email address is validated against.
+This option is optional and defines the pattern against which the email address is validated.
 Valid values are:

 * ``loose``